 An Arizona traffic ticket generally results in fines, fees, and demerit points.
-The Arizona Motor Vehicles Division (MVD) keeps track of these points, and drivers who accumulate too many points may face license suspension or be required to attend a driver's education course.
+The Arizona Motor Vehicles Division (MVD) keeps track of these points, and drivers who accumulate too many points will face certain consequences.
+This article explains Arizona's traffic violation point system and what happens when you rack up points on your driving record.

 Here are the point values for some of the most common traffic violations.
 For some offenses, the driver can avoid the point assessment by completing a defensive driving course.